-The World surveyed journalists, humanitarians and Yemeni citizens to come up with this short list of aid groups — some small and local, others huge and global — with proven track records of helping families in Yemen.
-Each in its own way is helping Yemenis survive what the United Nations has called the world’s largest humanitarian crisis.
+The World surveyed journalists, humanitarians and Yemeni citizens to come up with this shortlist of aid groups — some small and local, others huge and global — with proven records of helping families in Yemen.
+Each is helping Yemenis survive what the United Nations has called the world’s largest humanitarian crisis.
 We first posted this list in 2017, and we continue to update it.

 Humanitarians who live and work in Yemen